Frequently Asked Questions

 Can I bring my youth group?

 With advance notice, we are happy to welcome youth groups on Wednesdays and Sundays.
-Click here to learn more about bringing a group.
+Please contact Hannah at email@example.com or 828-575-2477, ext 106 if you are bringing a group — even if you are just coming to eat and not serve.

 Parents and youth group leaders, please click for important safety considerations.